Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab11.md

 1. Review the settings you entered and select **Create**.

 1. The screen returns to the Watchlist page.

+   >**Note**: The watchlist is configured to trigger alerts or incidents whenever there is suspicious or unauthorized activity involving the high-value hostnames.
+This can include unusual access patterns, login attempts, or any other behavior that deviates from the normal usage pattern.

 1. Select the *HighValueHosts* watchlist and on the right pane, select **View in logs**.

-    >**Important:** It could take up to ten minutes for the watchlist to appear. **Please continue to with the following task and run this command on the next lab**.
+    >**Important**: It could take up to ten minutes for the watchlist to appear. **Please continue to with the following task and run this command on the next lab**.

     >**Note:** You can now use the _GetWatchlist('HighValueHosts') in your own KQL statements to access the list.
 The column to reference would be *Hostname*.